MoosheTV/PropHuntV/README.md

 That's all it takes!
 Very simple, straight-forward, and doesn't require anything else to be installed.

-If you enjoyed this work, please consider supporting my on my Patreon here: https://www.patreon.com/mooshe
+If you enjoyed this work, please consider supporting me on my Patreon here: https://www.patreon.com/mooshe